BurntSushi/globset/GUIDE.md

 * Files are generally just a bundle of bytes.
 There is no reliable way to know their encoding.
-* Either the encoding of the pattern must match the encoding of the files being searched, or a form of transcoding must be performed converts either the pattern or the file to the same encoding as the other.
+* Either the encoding of the pattern must match the encoding of the files being searched, or a form of transcoding must be performed that converts either the pattern or the file to the same encoding as the other.
 * ripgrep tends to work best on plain text files, and among plain text files, the most popular encodings likely consist of ASCII, latin1 or UTF-8.
 As